Only a fraction of shoppers buy groceries online, but that's growing. Here's how to save money and eat right.

 “If you live in a rural area, it’s still pretty unlikely you’ll be able to get fresh food delivered to you” unless you’re willing to pay large delivery fees, Konrad says.

-If you can’t get fresh produce and meat, you can still pick up pantry staples, cleaning supplies, and other household necessities online.
+You may not be able to get fresh produce and meat.
+But you can still pick up pantry staples, cleaning supplies, and other household necessities online.
 If you’re an Amazon Prime member, you can stock up through PrimePantry nationwide.
 Other sites like Walmart.com also sell a limited selection of foods and household products online.

 Locally, grocery stores compete with each other to offer the best sales and bring in the most customers, and online retailers may not be that different.
 “Prices are pretty comparable with grocery stores,” Konrad says.